Git LFS

 Here are some best practices for using LFS features:

-- Use Only for Large Binary Files: Use LFS only for managing large binary files, not text files.
+- Only Use for Large Binary Files: Use LFS only for managing large binary files, not text files.

 - Enable File Locking: Enable file locking in collaborative environments to prevent multiple users from simultaneously editing large files.